Anxiety Therapy for Women in California | EMDR & IFS

 FAQS

-What others have wondered about anxiety therapy
+What others have wondered about anxiety therapy:

 • Anxiety is your body’s way of remembering.
 Even though nothing is happening now, your nervous system is holding onto something that has already happened or what may happen in the future.
 The anxiety is preparing you to handle the next distressing situation.